Red Yeast Rice: An Introduction

 In clinical trials (studies in people) of red yeast rice products that contained substantial amounts of monacolin K, the products lowered blood levels of total cholesterol and low-density lipoprotein (LDL) cholesterol (the so-called bad cholesterol that is linked to increased heart disease risk).
 It is important to emphasize that all of these clinical trials used products that contained substantial amounts of monacolin K. A 2011 analysis showed that some of the red yeast rice products on the market contain very little monacolin K. These products may have little or no effect on blood cholesterol levels.
 Therefore, even though the participants in the clinical trials were able to lower their cholesterol levels by taking red yeast rice, you might not be able to achieve the same results.

 In one of the clinical trials, the tested product produced a cholesterol-lowering effect greater than would be expected based on its monacolin K content.
-Further investigations, supported by the National Center for Complementary and Alternative Medicine (NCCAM), suggested that other monacolins or other substances present in the product might contribute to its cholesterol-lowering effect.
+Further investigations, supported by the National Center for Complementary and Alternative Medicine (NCCAM), suggested that other monacolins or other substances present in the product may have contributed to its cholesterol-lowering effect.

 Tolerability of Red Yeast Rice Products